iotaledger/identity.rs/bindings/wasm/docs/api-reference.md

 <a name="MethodScope.fromJSON"></a>

 ### MethodScope.fromJSON(json) ⇒ [<code>MethodScope</code>](#MethodScope)
-Deserializes a `ProofPurpose` object from a JSON object.
+Deserializes a `MethodScope` object from a JSON object.

 **Kind**: static method of [<code>MethodScope</code>](#MethodScope)